bmuschko/practical-go-modules/exercises/06-vendoring/instructions.md

 4. Vendor the dependencies.
 Inspect the contents of the `vendor` directory.
 5. Execute the `go build` command.
 Ensure that the vendored dependencies are used.
 6. Open the IDE of your choice and enable the vendoring option for that project.
+7. (Optional) Discuss: From your perspective, what could be an issue with using vendoring?